 The orthodox interpretation of Scripture is informed by the faith’s historic Christian roots.
 In a time not unlike our own, the Church Fathers faced similar challenges as individuals and groups claimed to “prove” their own unorthodox heresies using Scripture.
 Not every interpretation of Scripture is equal.
 We will, in our orthodox interpretation of Holy Scripture, rely upon the historic witness of the Church Fathers, in harmony with what the universal church has always believed, and the abiding witness of the Holy Spirit.

 Often missed in the biblical debates over orthodoxy is its theological companion orthopraxy, or “right practice.”
 Believers must not forget that Scripture has a practical purpose: teaching and instruction so that Christians might be properly prepared for all good works (2 Tim 3:16-17).
 Orthodoxy and orthopraxy must go hand in hand.
 Both must be combined, for together they lead to the correct practice of loving others for the sake of Christ.
 One without the other leads to empty religion.

 What We Believe about Folks Coming from Other Churches…

-When people come to us from another fellowship, our hope is pastorally to assist them in discerning their call.
-We will seek to understand with them why they left their previous church and may encourage them to return, or direct them elsewhere, if there remains any unfinished business or unresolved sin.
+When people come to us from another fellowship and desire to make Epiclesis their home, we try to assist them in a pastoral way in discerning that call.
+We seek to understand why they left their previous church and may encourage them to return, or direct them elsewhere, if there remains any unfinished business or unresolved sin.

-Our community of faith will never intentionally proselytize from other churches.
-We will also protect our community of faith from new arrivers asserting preferences for how a church ought to operate or from any unresolved woundedness or pain they may bring.
+We also think it important to protect our community of faith from new arrivers who might want to assert their preferences for how a church ought to operate or from any unresolved woundedness or pain they may bring.

 - “What Makes Us Ancient-Future?”
 An article by Pastor Chris.